andrewtryder/WolframAlpha/README.md

     It is free.
 Once getting this key, you will need to set it on your bot before things will work:

         /msg bot config plugins.WolframAlpha.apiKey APIKEY

+    Now, you must reload the plugin. /msg bot reload WolframAlpha .
+The plugin should work now.

     - Optional: There are some config variables that can be set for the bot.

         /msg bot config search WolframAlpha

     - Optional: I also suggest you make some aliases via the Alias plugin to make life easier.
 The main command is: wolframalpha.

         /msg bot Alias add wa wolframalpha
         /msg bot Alias add wolfram wolframalpha
         /msg bot Alias add alpha wolframalpha

 Commands

     * wolframalpha <input>